-- 2.1 The six month review of the Financial Strategy has been undertaken and takes into account the approved 2016/18 Budget, a review of all funding models included in the Appendix and the latest information from UK and Scottish Government including matters included in the new Scottish Government's manifesto. - 2.2 It can be seen from table 3 in paragraph 7.8 that the Council has a revenue funding gap over 2016/18 of £2.805 million.
-It has been provisionally agreed to close this gap by a combination of a Council Tax increase and reserves. - 2.3 In line with Audit recommendations, section 7 also includes 3 different scenarios for the 2017/20 Revenue funding gap based on different assumptions around Government Grant, income, inflation and budget pressures.
-This gives a range in funding shortfalls of between £13.1 million to £37.4 million. - 2.4 Table 5 in paragraph 7.13 shows that overall the Council has a £0.84 million deficit on the 2015/18 Capital Programme.
-This reflects decisions taken at the March 2016 Council meeting. - 2.5 All the other appendices and tables have been updated as follows:

-Appendix 4 - Riverside Inverclyde - this reflects the Single Operating Plan.

-Appendix 5 - School Estate Management Plan - this reflects the latest phasings and decisions taken as part of the budget.
-It remains affordable based on the assumptions made.

-Appendix 6 - General Fund Reserves - this reflects the decisions taken as part of the 2016/18 budget and the latest Policy & Resources information.

-Appendix 7 - Capital Fund - this reflects the latest review of receipts and £3.0 million allocated for Loans Charges.

-Appendix 8 - Repairs and Renewals Fund - this reflects the position including the latest projections.
+- 2.1 The six month review of the Financial Strategy has been undertaken and takes into account the approved 2016/18 Budget, a review of all funding models included in the Appendix and the latest information from UK and Scottish Government including matters included in the new Scottish Government's programme. - 2.2 It can be seen from table 3 in paragraph 7.8 that the Council has a revenue funding gap over 2016/18 of £2.805 million.
+It has been agreed as part of the 2017/19 Budget Strategy to close this gap by a combination of a Council Tax increase and reserves. - 2.3 In line with Best Practice, Section 7 also includes 3 different scenarios for the 2017/20 Revenue funding gap based on different assumptions around Government Grant, income, inflation and budget pressures.
+This gives a range in funding shortfalls of between £13.1 million to £37.4 million.
+Informal indications are that the 2017/18 grant settlement could be worse than even the pessimistic scenario. - 2.4 Table 5 in paragraph 7.13 shows that overall the Council has a £0.84 million deficit on the 2016/18 Capital Programme.
+A new 2017/20 Capital Programme is being developed for Members to consider as part of the February 2017 Budget. - 2.5 All the other appendices and tables have been updated as follows: - Appendix 4 Riverside Inverclyde this reflects the Single Operating Plan. - Appendix 5 School Estate Management Plan this reflects the latest phasings and decisions taken as part of the budget.
+It remains financially balanced based on the assumptions made. - Appendix 6 General Fund Reserves this reflects the decisions taken as part of the 2016/18 budget and the latest Policy & Resources information. - Appendix 7 Capital Fund this reflects the latest review of receipts and £3.0 million allocated for Loans Charges. - Appendix 8 Repairs and Renewals Fund this reflects the position including the latest projections.

-Appendix 9 - AMP - this reflects the latest projected figures taking into account latest information and decisions including a review of the timing of loan charges and the application of savings agreed by the Council.
+Appendix 9 - AMP - this reflects the latest projected figures taken into account latest information and decisions including a review of the timing of loan charges and the application of savings agreed by the Council.